 Another game changing factor has been the release of new printing solutions with the capability to produce high integrity parts at a speed and cost point that starts to rival traditional manufacturing methods for low to mid-volume production.
 The Multi Jet Fusion (MJF) by HP, for example, produces parts up to 10 times faster and at half the cost of other solutions.

 Don’t get the wrong impression.
 No one will be 3D printing millions of game consoles, toasters or phones any time soon.
 The first wave of production quality 3D printing will feel incremental, with small improvements leading to big results in terms of time-to-market, customer satisfaction, design quality and cost efficiency.
+Explore the current state of 3D printing trends.

 As we discussed, the practice has progressed from a prototyping system to a manufacturing system, and is increasingly becoming a highly flexible option across numerous industries.
 Today’s printers can create fully functional components out of materials ranging from human cartilage to industrial metal to full color sandstone and can render the most complex design for almost any application.
+3D printing is set to disrupt your business.

 Jabil has qualified and produced 100+ end-use (or functional) parts for transportation equipment, industrial machines and medical diagnostic machines.
 “It’s critical to think beyond the printing of the parts and consider the end-to-end process.” said LaSelle.
 “From design, to printing and through multiple post-processing steps (finishing, coating, etc.) and part qualification and QA, to be successful we have brought proven manufacturing rigor to additive manufacturing.”